thevasudevgupta/bigbird/README.md

 model = BigBirdModel.from_pretrained("google/bigbird-roberta-base", attention_type="original_full")
 ```

-There are total 3 checkpoints available in huggingface_hub (at the point of writing this article): `bigbird-roberta-base`, `bigbird-roberta-large`, `bigbird-base-trivia-itc`.
-First 2 checkpoints are the checkpoints made available after pretrained `BigBirdForPretraining` while the last one corresponds to the checkpoint after finetuning `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
+There are total 3 checkpoints available in huggingface_hub (at the point of writing this article): [`bigbird-roberta-base`](https://huggingface.co/google/bigbird-roberta-base), [`bigbird-roberta-large`](https://huggingface.co/google/bigbird-roberta-large), [`bigbird-base-trivia-itc`](https://huggingface.co/google/bigbird-base-trivia-itc).
+First 2 checkpoints comes from pretraining `BigBirdForPretraining` with `masked_lm loss`; while the last one corresponds to the checkpoint after finetuning `BigBirdForQuestionAnswering` on `trivia-qa` dataset.

-It's better to keep few points in mind while working with big bird:
+It's better to keep following points in mind while working with big bird:

 * Sequence length must be a multiple of block size i.e. `seqlen % block_size = 0`
 * Current implementation doesn't support `num_random_blocks = 0`
+* Currently, `HuggingFace` version doesn't support `ETC` and hence only 1st & last block will be global.

+## What's next ?

 [@patrickvonplaten](https://github.com/patrickvonplaten) has made a really cool [notebook](https://colab.research.google.com/drive/1BAraNpl98loPKG3NvdjJuCLCfvNOZO28) on how to evaluate `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
 Feel free to play with big bird using that notebook.

+You will soon see `BigBirdPegasus` in the library and will be able to do `long documents summarization`💥 easily.

 ## End Notes